4nd3r/mkosi-intune/README.md

 resources.
 Make sure that the Edge profile status shows "*Sync is on*" before proceeding, as things may not work properly otherwise.

+When authenticating for the first time in `intune-portal` and an unknown error occurs with hints about the *default keyring* in `journalctl --user`, restart the container.
+There appears to be an issue with keyring initialization during the first login.
+Occasionally, *Gnome Keyring* and *Identity Broker* do not interact correctly immediately, necessitating a session restart.

 ## Networking

 With `VirtualEthernet=yes` (default), the container gets its own network space,